syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 SfDataGrid provides you with several properties in `DataGridPdfExportingOption` class to customize the grid while exporting it to PDF.

-#### Exclude columns while exporting
+### Exclude Columns while Exporting

-By default, all the columns (including hidden columns) in SfDataGrid will be exported to PDF.
-If you want to exclude particular columns while exporting to PDF, you can add those columns to the [DataGridPdfExportOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExcludeColumns.html) list.
+By default, all the columns (including hidden columns) in the SfDataGrid will be exported to PDF.
+To exclude somecparticular columns while exporting to PDF, add those columns to the [DataGridPdfExportOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExcludeColumns.html) list.

 {% tabs %}
 {% highlight c# %}